Arsenal recover to ruin Montpellier's debut

 Apart from his assist, Giroud was fairly quiet against his old club and was substituted with 20 minutes remaining, leaving the field to a warm ovation from the home fans.

-"I'm happy with the match.
-I think I was decisive setting up Podolski's goal, so i'm satisfied," Giroud told reporters.

-Arsenal assistant manager Steve Bould, thrust into the limelight for the night, said the tiring Gunners rode their luck a little after the break but did a "team job".
+Arsenal's assistant manager Steve Bould, thrust into the limelight for the night, said the Gunners had rode their luck a little after the break.

-"We looked a little bit tired in the second half.
-It was tough.
-It is quite an intimidating place to come and play so we're glad to get the result," he told reporters.
+"We deserved to be in front at halftime but we looked a bit tired after the break and dropped a little bit and to be fair they played very well," he told Sky Sports.

-Bould will also be on duty at pitch-side next week when Arsenal, who have not lost on the opening day of the Champions League since 2003, host Olympiakos Piraeus while Montpellier visit Schalke 04 who started with a 2-1 win over the Greek side.
+Bould will also be on duty at pitch-side next week when Arsenal, who have not lost on the opening day of the Champions League since 2003, host Olympiakos while Montpellier travel to Schalke 04 who opened their campaign with a 2-1 victory against the Greek side.

 (Reporting by Gregory Blachier; Editing by Martyn Herman)